-Similarly, the current focus of the Stanislaus County CoC funding has been to provide permanent supportive housing (PSH) for the chronically homeless, homeless veterans and for homeless youth out of foster care.
-The Emergency Solutions Grant (ESG) Program provides both emergency shelter and rental assistance to help stably house homeless households with and without children and long-term homeless adults.
+Similarly, the current focus of the Stanislaus Housing and Supportive Services CoC funding has been to provide permanent supportive housing (PSH) for the chronically homeless, homeless veterans and for homeless youth out of foster care.
+The Emergency Solutions Grant (ESG) Program provides emergency shelter, homeless prevention and rental assistance to help stabilize and house homeless households with and without children and long-term homeless adults.
 ESG sub-grantees will assess individual clients' needs and will evaluate their potential for success in the appropriate program (Emergency, Transitional, Permanent Supportive Housing or Rental Assistance).
 If they are not able to offer the needed service, then clients will be referred to the appropriate resource.